SWastling/niistats/README.md

 - `-slices`: report statistics, slice-by-slice, from specified slices using a comma separated list (like 3,4) or inclusive ranges with a colon (like 5:10).
 `-slices` counts from _ONE_ like itk-SNAP
-- `l`: lower threshold to apply to NIfTI image before calculating statistics
+- `-l`: lower threshold to apply to NIfTI image before calculating statistics
 - `-u`: upper threshold to apply to NIfTI image before calculating statistics
 - `--version`: show version, and exit